BenjinYap/library-management-system/README.md

 * A cache of all available books.
   * This will populated using the backend endpoint if it doesn't exist in the context.
-  * The cache could remain fresh until the user manually refreshes it via a Refresh button on the home page.
+  * The cache could remain fresh until the user manually refreshes it via a Refresh button on the home page, or until the user checks out or returns a book.
 * A cache of all borrowed books.
   * This will be populated from the backend endpoint if it doesn't exist in the context.
   * The cache could remain fresh until the user checks out or returns a book, after which the cache will refresh, since we know the borrowed books state will not change unless those actions occur.